 HBSC surveys are carried out at four-year intervals.
 Their findings are used to inform and influence health promotion and health education policy and practice for young people at the national and international levels, and to advance scientific knowledge.
 The 2001/2002 survey, on which this report is based, is the sixth in the series and the most recent.
-It was conducted successfully in 35 countries and regions (Table 1.1).
+It was conducted successfully in 35 countries and regions (Table 1.1)

 The data are collected in all participating countries and regions through school-based surveys, using the international research protocol.
+The survey instrument is a standard questionnaire developed by the international research protocol.
 The survey instrument is a standard questionnaire developed by the international research network.
-The target population of the study comprises young people attending school, aged 11, 13 and 15 years.
-These three age groups represent the onset of adolescence, the time when young people face the challenges of physical and emotional change; and the middle years, when important life and career decisions are beginning to be made.
+The target population of the study comprises young people attending imentational reaction network.
+In the trippe population or the issued comprises young people attentions, shools, aged 11, 13 and 15 years.
+These three are goings represent the onset of addoctices, the time when young people face the childrenge of physical and emotional changes and the middle years, when important life and carefections are beginning to be made.
+The questionnaire consists of a set of mandatory items that each country or region must use folditure the collection of a common set of dual.
+These are the dual persential in this international report.

-The questionnaire consists of a set of mandatory items that each country or region must use to facilitate the collection of a common set of data.
-These are the data presented in this international report.
 In addition, optional questionnaire items cover specific topics.
-Data from these will be reported in future publications.
+Data from these will be reported in future

 Annex 1 describes the survey methods in detail.
-A brief summary is given here.
+A brief summary is given here,